prideout/prideout.github.com/_posts/2015-12-06-marching-squares.md

     int height, int cellsize, uint32_t color, int bpp, int flags);
 {% endhighlight %}

-Both of these functions consume a packed array of image data and produce one or triangle meshes.
+Both of these functions consume a packed array of image data and produce one or more triangle meshes.
 The `from_grayscale` function consumes floating-point data (one 32-bit float per pixel), while the `from_color` function consumes color data (one to four bytes per pixel).

 The library also proffers a lower-level function that takes a callback instead of image data, but the above two entry points are the easiest way to get your feet wet.